Feeling daunted at the prospect of stealing the spotlight on your big day? You're not alone.

 Take solace in sharing the spotlight

-Every bride feels anxiety leading up to and on their wedding day, there are just different levels of fear.
-But by following some simple steps you can truly enjoy & cherish your special day.
+Every bride feels anxiety leading up to, and on their wedding day, there are just different levels of fear.
+But by following some simple steps, you should feel like it's possible to enjoy & cherish such a special day.

 If you fear the bridal shopping part of your wedding day too, let us guide you through your wedding dress journey.